Learn To Build Strong Bones and Avoid Osteopenia And Osteoporosis

 Nutrition For Your Bones

 All living tissues require essential nutrients.
 The skeleton requires nutrients for development, maintaining bone mass and density.
-If the skeletal nutritional requirements are not met, the consequences can be severe including osteoporosis.
+If the skeletal nutritional requirements are not met, the consequences can be severe including osteopenia, osteoporosis and a lack of strong bones.

 Bones get nutrients from the bloodstream.
 So, what you are eating or getting from sunshine (vitamin D) is quickly made available to your bones.